kwdChan/pyscratch/docs/v1.0/asset-preparation-guide/index.md

     - No login required for the downloads
     - The free assets will prompt you to give donation and make the download link grey and very small
     - You can filter by paid/free

+1. <a target="_blank" href="https://www.spriters-resource.com/">The Spriters Resource</a>
+    - An excellent library if you want assets from well-known or classic games
+    - No login required for the downloads and everything is free
+    - For copyright reasons, you probably shouldn't use these assets for a game you wish to publish